 Best Disability Friendly Colleges in UK, USA, and Australia

-1. The University of Worcester
+1. The University of Leeds

-2. University of Leeds
+2. University of Sheffield

-3. Brunel University London
+3. University of Nottingham

 1. University of Michigan-Ann Arbor

-For the last 40 years, the University of Michigan-Ann Arbor has been providing the best care for its students with disabilities.
-Its Services for Students with Disabilities department covers all aspects, starting from the visa letter to accommodation.
-With accessible housing, proctor options for out-of-residence exams, and the latest assistive technology, the university earned its place as one of the best disability-friendly colleges in the USA.
+For the last 40 years, the University of Michigan-Ann Arbor has provided the best care for its students with disabilities.
+Its services for students with disabilities department covers all aspects, from visa letters to accommodation.
+With accessible housing, proctor options for out-of-residence exams, and the latest assistive technology, the university earned its place as one of the best disability colleges in the USA.

 2. University of Southern California